 The only facilities at departure is a tiny shop selling soft drinks, and a shop selling local souvenirs, it was the only place I saw any souvenirs were sold on the island.

 And there´s nowhere to exchange the last of your local money, so you better get rid of them before leaving the capital.

 A taxi to/from the airport to central Moroni is 10 Euro during the day and 15 Euro during the night.

 There´s boat service between Moroni and Dar Es Salaam in Tanzania, when and how often it leaves, I got no idea.
 But there´s a ticket office in the harbour close to the Government Tourist office.

-I HIGHLY recommend you to the spend the night before your departure in Moroni.
-Transportation between the islands, both the boat and flights are often very delayed and even cancelled if bad wheater.
+I HIGHLY recommend you to spend the night before your departure in Moroni.
+Transportation between the islands, both the boat and flights are often very delayed and even cancelled if lousy wheater.